ShubhiSingh13/diabetes-prediction-model/README.md

 A machine learning model to predict diabetes using health data.
 # 🩺 Diabetes Prediction Model

-A machine learning model built to predict whether a person is diabetic or not using medical attributes.
+A supervised machine learning model trained on the PIMA Indian Diabetes dataset to predict the likelihood of diabetes based on key medical indicators.
+Designed to support early diagnosis and healthcare decision-making.

 ---